 This page provides the latest advice, guidance and information around England Touch and COVID-19 for all participants in the game.
 It will be updated as and when changes occur.

-This means that the following will be permitted:
+This means that the following will be possible:

-- Larger groups in training of up to 30 people
+- Full Touch rules in training with groups of up to 30 people

 Coronavirus symptoms reminder